insanoid/Apple-Store-Reserve-Monitor/README.md

-# Apple Store Reserve Monitor
+# Apple Store Reserve Monitor (Now supports iPhone 8 and iPhone X)

 A simple script to monitor status of the iPhone availability in a given country.
 Can be changed to any country and any version of the required device.
 Makes an audio announcement if there is a change in the stock for the selected store for the selected device.
 The configuration file has the following variables: